Based on what you've told us, it looks like you're covered by the Horticulture Award [MA000028].

 This means that over 4 weeks she has worked an average of 38 hours per week.

 Spread of hours

-The ordinary hours for full-time and part-time employees (other than shiftworkers) in the Horticulture Award can be worked during 6am - 6pm on Monday to Friday.
+For full-time and part-time employees (other than shiftworkers) the ordinary hours in the Horticulture Award can be worked during 6am - 6pm on Monday to Friday.

 Changing the spread of hours

-An employer and a majority of employees can agree to change:
+An employer and the majority of employees in the section/s concerned can agree to change: